Multiracialism: Brazil

 In line with this agenda, social status in Brazil was not exclusively determined by race; instead, it can be argued that an individual's social identity is more impacted by physical appearances combined with class and cultural practices.
 By creating a third category in the ternary system, multiracial individuals were given more vertical social mobility than Brazilians of African descent.
-However, multiracial identities were further stratified, with the order of desirability being as follows: mamelincos (European and Native American), mulatto (European with either Native American or African), and catusos (Native American and African); wherein mamelincos and mulatto identities had more opportunities for mobility than those of catusos heritage.
+However, multiracial identities were further stratified, with the order of desirability being as follows: mamelincos (European and Native American), mulatto (European with African), and catusos (Native American and African); wherein mamelincos and mulatto identities had more opportunities for mobility than those of catusos heritage.

 Further effects of the ternary system are seen in how Brazilian slave holders incorporated the population of Freed Coloreds, typically mulattos, as enforcers of the racial hierarchy.
 By buying into the enforcement of the status quo, multiracial individuals were emplacing themselves in this system, both as superior to black Brazilians and complacent as second-class citizens to white Brazilians.
 This is further explained through the “mulatto escape hatch”, wherein individuals who were visibility of mixed heritage would be granted situational permission to identify as white due to their talents and assets such as education level or learned skills.
 By employing this social strategy in the context of the ternary system, Brazilian elites could keep the most outspoken and skilled multiracial individuals from critiquing the unequal status quo.
 Due to the operation of this racialized system, it became favorable for Brazilians to present themselves as belonging to Native American or European heritages while simultaneously distancing themselves from African descent.

 Although deeply rooted in the nation's colonial past, identity formation in Brazil has and continues to be confronted and changed.
 Evidence of this is seen in the 1970s through Brazil's Black Movement, and the counter movement in 2001 known as Brazil's Multiracial Movement.
 These incidents, among other modern developments in Brazilian politics, have shifted racial discourse in the nation.

 Interviews conducted by the National Public Radio (NPR) in 2019 consulted Brazilians on their experiences with multiracialism in their nation and how this impacts self-identification.
 The report focused on the affirmative action mandate established as federal law in Brazil in 2014.
 This policy enacted a quota wherein 20% of students accepted to federal universities and 20% of all employees working civil service jobs must be black.
 By establishing benefits in the form of increased quality of education and financial security, NPR substantiated that the government of Brazil had provided the population with an incentive to (re)claim African heritage.
 And with such an extensive history of multiracial descent, it is difficult to determine whether an applicant is actually of African descent visually.
 Each individual who indicates black on these applications must be verified by the anti-fraud commission and determined to be black based upon facial features—a process informed by Brazilian society's tendency to prioritize appearance over heritage in terms of identity formulation.